Isoleucine: Insulin resistance

 Isoleucine, like other branched-chain amino acids, is associated with insulin resistance: higher levels of isoleucine are observed in the blood of diabetic mice, rats, and humans.
-Mice fed an isoleucine deprivation diet for one day have improved insulin sensitivity, and feeding of an isoleucine deprivation diet for one week significantly decreases blood glucose levels.
 In diet-induced obese and insulin resistant mice, a diet with decreased levels of isoleucine (with or without the other branched-chain amino acids) results in reduced adiposity and improved insulin sensitivity.
 Reduced dietary levels of isoleucine are required for the beneficial metabolic effects of a low protein diet.
 In humans, a protein restricted diet lowers blood levels of isoleucine and decreases fasting blood glucose levels.
+Mice fed a low isoleucine diet are leaner, live longer, and are less frail.
 In humans, higher dietary levels of isoleucine are associated with greater body mass index.

 Functions and requirement

 The Food and Nutrition Board (FNB) of the U.S. Institute of Medicine has set Recommended Dietary Allowances (RDAs) for essential amino acids in 2002.
-For isoleucine, for adults 19 years and older, 19 mg/kg body weight/day is required.
+For adults 19 years and older, 19 mg of isoleucine/kg body weight is required daily.

-Beside its biological role as a nutrient, Isoleucine also has been shown to participate in regulation of glucose metabolism.

-Nutritional sources

-Even though this amino acid is not produced in animals, it is stored in high quantities.
+Beside its biological role as a nutrient, isoleucine also participates in regulation of glucose metabolism.
+Isoleucine is an essential component of many proteins.
+As an essential amino acid, isoleucine must be ingested or protein production in the cell will be disrupted.
+Fetal hemoglobin is one of the many proteins that require isoleucine.
+Isoleucine is present in the gamma chain of fetal hemoglobin and must be present for the protein to form.

+Genetic diseases can change the consumption requirements of isoleucine.
+Amino acids cannot be stored in the body.
+Buildup of excess amino acids will cause a buildup of toxic molecules so, humans have many pathways to degrade each amino acid when the need for protein synthesis has been met.
+Mutations in isoleucine-degrading enzymes can lead to dangerous buildup of isoleucine and its toxic derivative.
+One example is maple syrup urine disease (MSUD), a disorder that leaves people unable to breakdown isoleucine, valine, and leucine.
+People with MSUD manage their disease by a reduced intake of all three of those amino acids alongside drugs that help excrete built-up toxins.

+Many animals and plants are dietary sources of isoleucine as a component of proteins.
 Foods that have high amounts of isoleucine include eggs, soy protein, seaweed, turkey, chicken, lamb, cheese, and fish.

-Isomers

 Synthesis

-Isoleucine can be synthesized in a multistep procedure starting from 2-bromobutane and diethylmalonate.
-Synthetic isoleucine was originally reported in 1905 by French chemist Louis Bouveault.
+Routes to isoleucine are numerous.
+One common multistep procedure starts from 2-bromobutane and diethylmalonate.
+Synthetic isoleucine was first reported in 1905 by French chemists Bouveault and Locquin.

-German chemist Felix Ehrlich discovered isoleucine in hemoglobin in 1903.
+Discovery

+German chemist Felix Ehrlich discovered isoleucine while studying the composition of beet-sugar molasses 1903.
+In 1907 Ehrlich carried out further studies on fibrin, egg albumin, gluten, and beef muscle in 1907.
+These studies verified the natural composition of isoleucine.
+Ehrlich published his own synthesis of isoleucine in 1908.